consevempthe/Plunder_Chess_Game/design/Sprints/Sprint3_P2.md

 * Write as many tests as possible
 * Update User Stories, CRC Cards, and UML Diagrams as necessary
 * Do not break master
+* Write comprehensive documentation for new methods and functions

 ## Plan